intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 - Conway's Law: "Any organization that designs a system (defined more broadly here than just information systems) will  inevitably produce a design whose structure is a copy of the organization’s communication structure."

+## Drucker, Peter
+- "There is nothing so useless as doing efficiently that which should not be done at all."

 ## Einstein, Albert
 - ”If you can’t explain it to a six year old, you don’t understand it yourself”